- Customer Reviews

 Gadsden flag, Made in USA

 All our Gadsden flags feature a bright white header, two brass grommets, lock stitches on the seams and 4 rows of stitching on the fly end, plus reinforced corners to prevent fraying.
 And as with all our flags, both materials and labor are 100% from here in the United States.
-Add it to your shopping cart today and we’ll ship it quickly!
+Add it to your shopping cart today and show your patriotism!

 The flag is shown with a yellow field and depicts a coiled rattlesnake at the middle, ready to strike.
 Below the rattlesnake are the words: “DONT TREAD ON ME”.
 The rattlesnake symbol was first officially adopted by the Continental Congress in 1778 when it was approved for design for the official Seal if the War Office.
 This design of the War Office Seal was carried forward – with some minor modifications – into the subsequent designs for the War Department’s Seal, and the Department of the Army’s Seal, Emblem and Flag.
 As such, the rattlesnake symbol has been in continuous official use by the US Army for over 236 years.